bu3alwa/dog-company/README.md

 =============================== Update 7/01 ===================================

 - Slider Caption reformatted.
-It was off on my browser (madman)
+It was off on my browser

 =============================== Update 7/02 ===================================